aws-samples/data-perimeter-policy-examples/service_specific_guidance/codebuild-specific-guidance.md

 If you want to achieve data perimeter control objectives, consider implementing these additional controls:

-* **Preventative control example:** Consider implementing `codebuild:vpcConfig.vpcId` in an SCP to help restrict creation of resources to a customer managed VPC only.
+* **Preventative control example:** Consider implementing `codebuild:vpcConfig` in an SCP to help restrict creation of resources to a customer managed VPC only.
 See [restrict_nonvpc_deployment_scp.json](https://github.com/aws-samples/data-perimeter-policy-examples/blob/main/service_control_policies/service_specific_controls/restrict_nonvpc_deployment_scp.json) for an example policy.
 * **Proactive control example:** Consider implementing CloudFormation Hooks to help ensure that developers specify the [FleetVpcConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-codebuild-fleet.html#cfn-codebuild-fleet-fleetvpcconfig) property of the [AWS::CodeBuild::Fleet](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-codebuild-fleet.html) resource.
 * **Detective control example 1:** Consider implementing a custom AWS Config rule to check if CodeBuild fleets are associated with a VPC, or use [advanced queries](https://docs.aws.amazon.com/config/latest/developerguide/querying-AWS-resources.html) to get a one-time view of incorrectly configured resources.
 If necessary, remediate with the responsive controls of your choice.
 * **Detective control example 2:** Consider using CloudTrail management events to monitor the [UpdateFleet](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_UpdateFleet.html) API calls in your environment (specifically, the [vpcConfig](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_UpdateFleet.html#CodeBuild-UpdateFleet-request-vpcConfig) request parameter).
 If necessary, remediate with the responsive controls of your choice.